Number (sports): NFL

 The NFL has used uniform numbers since its inception; through the 1940s, there was no standard numbering system, and teams were free to number their players however they wanted.
 An informal tradition had arisen by that point that was similar to the modern system; when the All-America Football Conference, which used a radically different numbering scheme, merged with the NFL in 1950, the resulting confusion forced the merged league to impose a mandatory system of assignment of jersey numbers in 1952.
 This system was updated and made more rigid in 1973, and has been modified slightly since then.
 In 2021, the system received a major expansion.
 Numbers are always worn on the front and back of a player's jersey, and so-called "TV numbers" are worn on either the sleeve or shoulder.
 The Cincinnati Bengals were the last NFL team to wear jerseys without TV numbers on a regular basis in 1980, though since then several NFL teams have worn throwback uniforms without them, as their jersey designs predated the introduction of TV numbers.
 Players' last names, however, are required on all uniforms, even throwbacks which predate the last name rule.
 As of the 2018 season, numbers on shoulders are mandatory, only leaving helmet and pants numbers as optional.

 Some uniforms also feature numbers either on the front, back, or sides of the helmet (in pro football, these were most prominently worn on the San Diego Chargers "powder-blue" uniforms).
 Players have often asked the NFL for an exception to the numbering rule; with very few exceptions (see, for example, Keyshawn Johnson), these requests are almost always denied.

 Below is the numbering system established by the NFL.
-Small changes were made on occasion after 1973, including opening up the 10-19 range for wide receivers in 2004, and opening 40-49 up to linebackers in 2015, with the latter decree being named the "Brian Bosworth rule"; Bosworth wanted to wear 44, but was ordered to change it to 55.
-In the same year, numbers 50-59 were opened to defensive linemen; the first benefactor was Jerry Hughes.
+Small changes were made on occasion after 1973, including opening up the 10–19 range for wide receivers in 2004, and opening 40–49 up to linebackers in 2015, with the latter decree being named the "Brian Bosworth rule"; Bosworth wanted to wear 44, but was ordered to change it to 55.
+In the same year, numbers 50–59 were opened to defensive linemen; the first benefactor was Jerry Hughes.
 In 2021, flexibility was increased due to expanded regular season and offseason rosters.
+In 2023, NFL owners approved a rule allowing the use of the number 0 by all non-lineman positions.